 Many writers feel like they’re on their own.
-They aren’t connected to other writers around them, and don’t have anyone to bounce questions, drafts, or ideas off-of or help them grow as a writer.
-Maybe they’re afraid to go online because they don’t want to share their work with others, or they’re afraid someone will laugh at their ideas.
-Maybe for some they never thought they could find a good place to share their work online.
-These are all real fears, but they stem from an ignorance of the value of online communities for writers.
+They aren’t connected to other writers around them.
+Maybe you can relate.
+You don’t have anyone to bounce questions, drafts, or ideas off-of or help you grow as a writer.
+Maybe you’re afraid to go online because you don’t want to share you work with others.
+You might be afraid someone will laugh at your ideas.
+Maybe some writers think they could never find a good place to share their work online.
+These are all real fears.
+Still, they show a lack of understanding concerning the value of online communities for writers.

 Before digging into the value of online communities for writers, there are four big blocks that define the essence of communities.

 - Sharing of Resources/Knowledge